johnnyyork13/battleship/README.txt

 Players can challenge my AI that I have dubbed BattleBot to a game of luck and wits to sink all of each others ships.

-The game can be tested and played on my GitHub pages at: https://johnnyyork13.github.io/battleship/public/index.html
+The game can be tested and played on my GitHub page at: https://johnnyyork13.github.io/battleship/public/index.html